 Kannauj: The Tiny UP Town That Quietly Bottles Indian Summer

-The thing they make here that nobody else on earth makes is mitti attar — *the smell of the first rain on dry earth*.
-Workers dig up baked clay from the riverbeds, fire it into discs, and distill the discs the same way you’d distill rose petals.
+The thing they make here that nobody else on earth makes is mitti attar — the smell of the first rain on dry earth.
+Workers dig up baked clay from the riverbeds, fire it into discs, and distill the discs the same way you would distill rose petals.
 What you get is petrichor in a bottle.
 Indians have been bottling monsoon nostalgia for four centuries.
-Nobody else thought to try.
+Nobody else even thought to try.

 "In Kannauj, perfume is not made in a lab.
 It is coaxed out of flowers by men who learned the temperature of a copper pot from their grandfathers."